 These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board.
 The Group is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.
-These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').

-Except for cash flow information, the financial statements have been prepared on an accruals basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
+Except for cash flow information, the financial statements have been prepared on an accrual basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.